cjripple/DH110-SEM1F/assignment01/README.md

 > * *Suggestion: For some web pages, it would be helpful to provide a little more context on what certain terms might mean wiuthout them needing to leave the web page or use external resources.
 In the screenshot above, there is a lot of hyperlinked content that explains what each sentence is saying. *

+##### Severity Rating for Heuristic #2 - 1

 #### #3 - User control and freedom

+The search results appear in a pop-up, rather than a results page, making it easy to lose search results if a user is not ready to click onto a new page.

 ---